 - The Un-Reveal:

 - Huxley starts to explain the 61st Amendment to the Constitution that allowed Austrian-born Arnold Schwarzenegger to become President, but Spartan cuts her off.
-In the last lines of the movie Huxley whispers the secret of the three seashells to Spartan, who replies "No way!
-That's much better than toilet paper!"

 - Despite some plans (see the trivia page) and the obvious set-up, the movie never follows up on the fate of Spartan's daughter.
 The novelization reveals that she's a Scrap, which both saddens Spartan because of her situation and makes him proud that she's chosen freedom.